Purdue-CS-24/PickupLines/README.md

 - Baby if you were github, I would commit to pushing my branch into you every day
 - Are you a write-back cache?
 Because you're a bit dirty
 - 6 is the first big number, 7 is smaller than 6, 8 is the same as 7, 10 is pretty big
+- Did you steal my mutex lock?
+Because my heart is racing out of control!